Stowmarket Guncotton Explosion: Aftermath and legacy

 From 12 August to 6 September an inquest into the event was held at the County Court over eight sittings.
-The scene of the explosion was visited by thousands of people in the subsequent days.
+Thousands of people visited the scene of the explosion in the subsequent days.
 The UK Government issued an order with a reward of £100 to find out the cause.
-No one was ever prosecuted for the event occurring.
+No one was ever prosecuted for the event.
 There was also an enquiry by the Government's Chief Inspector of Explosives, Vivian Dering Majendie.

 The cause was probably several tons of gun cotton combusting due to the summer heat (Note: Though properly, washed, dried and treated gun cotton is supposed to combust at a temperature of 300 F.) and the poor standards of hygiene, as well as a blatant disregard for health and safety.
-The process of producing guncotton includes the washing away of the acids used in an earlier part of its production and drying, and the product becomes 'safer' to handle at various stages of its manufacture; the inquest indicated that the "adding of sulphuric acid to the gun cotton subsequent to its passing the tests required by Government" was a cause of the event.
+The process of producing guncotton includes washing away acids used in an earlier part of its production and drying, and the product becomes 'safer' to handle at various stages of its manufacture; the inquest indicated that the "adding of sulphuric acid to the gun cotton subsequent to its passing the tests required by Government" was a cause of the event.
 It also concluded that "gun cotton works should not be allowed near a town" and "gun cotton works should be subject to constant Government inspection".

 After the explosion the factory was rebuilt to a different design in 1872.
-In the years that followed government enforced safety regulations were increased, partly as a consequence of the explosion at Stowmarket.
+In the following years, government safety regulations increased, partly as a consequence of the explosion at Stowmarket.
 In the 20th century the factory diversified into lacquers and paints and moved away from explosives.
-Parts of the site are still currently used as paint factories operated by AkzoNobel and PPG Industries.
+Parts of the site are still used as paint factories operated by AkzoNobel and PPG Industries.

 The Defence Science and Technology Laboratory notes the enquiry into the explosion led by Captain Vivian Dering Majendie as among the earliest work of what would later become known as their Forensic Explosives Laboratory.